10 Eco-Friendly Moving Tips You Need to Reduce Waste

 7. Check Your Car Before You Go

-In our episode about sustainable summer fun, we gave some tips on how to prep your car for a road trip.
-This applies to moving, too—even if you are moving just an hour or two away.
+Be sure to prep your car for your drive—even if you're only moving an hour or two away.
 Get your tires filled up for the best possible fuel economy.
 With all of that stuff weighing down your vehicle, it’s crucial to maximize your miles per gallon.

 8. Use a Sustainable Moving Vehicle

-Most national moving companies have sustainability initiatives to reduce their carbon footprint.
-U-Haul has retrofitted its fleet with speed gauges that indicate at what speed you will get the best fuel economy.
+Most national moving companies now have sustainability initiatives to reduce their carbon footprint.
+U-Haul has retrofitted its fleet with speed gauges that indicate at what speed you'll get the best fuel economy.
 Penske limits the maximum speed on their trucks for the same reason.

 Check with your moving company to make sure you are renting the most fuel-efficient vehicle for your move.
 And be sure to research green moving companies if your move is local, as some companies offer biodiesel trucks and sustainable packing materials.